titouancreach/geopictures-visu/README.md

 ## Features
   - Add multiple photos
   - Error management for pictures that don't have geo tags
-  - Beautify thumbnail clustering management
+  - Beautiful thumbnail clustering management
   - Display the picture when clicking on the thumbnail
   - User friendly and easy to use